grafana/loki/docs/sources/operations/bloom-filters.md

 ### Sizing and configuration

 The single planner instance runs the planning phase for bloom blocks for each tenant in the given interval and puts the created tasks to an internal task queue.
 Builders process tasks sequentially by pulling them from the queue.
-The amount of builder replicas required to complete all pending tasks before the next planning iteration depends on the value of `-bloom-build.planner.bloom_split_series_keyspace_by`, the amount of tenants, and the log volume of the streams.
+The amount of builder replicas required to complete all pending tasks before the next planning iteration depends on the value of `-bloom-build.planner.bloom_split_series_keyspace_by`, the number of tenants, and the log volume of the streams.

 The maximum block size is configured per tenant via `-bloom-build.max-block-size`.
 The actual block size might exceed this limit given that we append streams blooms to the block until the block is larger than the configured maximum size.